tjeve/phase-2-project-tumblr-clone/README.md

 **Available Scripts**

 In the project directory, you can run these scripts in the following order:
-`npm run deploy` in install node modules folder,
+`npm install` to install node modules folder,
 `npx knex migrate:latest` to install most recent database schema, `npx knex seed:run` to initialize database, and
 `npm start` to start express.js server on port 4000